nhsconnect/gpconnect/pages/appointments/appointments_use_case_retrieve_a_patients_appointments.md

 This specification describes a single use case enabling the consumer to retrieve a patient's future appointment bookings from a targeted provider system.

+All future appointments for the requested patient, irrespective of the booking organisation, will be returned from the Provider system

 {% include important.html content="The Appointment Management capability pack is aimed at administration of a patient's appointments.
-As part of information governance (IG) requirements the view of a patient's appointments has been restricted to only viewing future appointments.
+As part of information governance (IG) requirements the retrieval of a patient's appointments has been restricted to future appointments only.
 Additional details are available on the [Design decisions](appointments_design.html#viewing-and-amending-booked-appointments) page." %}

 ## Security ##